UndefinedLeap/UndefinedSite/blogs/BetterC.md

 ## Handle alloc's NULLs

-Some people might see this one and be like WHAT?!.
-Well, idk what to say, I am including this point because I have seen people (especially C beginner) make this mistake, even professor have this in slides (I guess this is why).

-You really shouldn't skip null check for heap memory allocation, because allocation can fail for multiple reason, and when it not checked properly, then somewhere in your program some code will try to access NULL which will result in segmentation fault, and this can be super hard to debug.
+One thing that we have observed is that sometimes students doesn't check if `malloc`/`calloc`/etc returns `null` or not.
+This check shouldn't be skipped, because allocation can fail for multiple reason, and when it not checked properly, then somewhere in your program some code will try to access `null` pointer which will result in segmentation fault.
+And this can be hard to debug.

 ## NULL that pointer

 After freeing malloc pointer, it better to null it, so that pointer which might still point to valid address but have garbage value, don't get accesed.
 Otherwise it will introduce bug, which is hard to track down.
-Nulling it will give you seg fault on accessing or help `-fsanitize=undefined,address` catch it.
+Nulling it will give you seg fault on accessing or let `-fsanitize=undefined,address` flag help catch it.

 ```c
 int main(void){